RATHISHMANIVANNAN/Touchless-Doorbell-with-Face-Detection/README.md

 ## files
-The code is divided into multiple files which are explained below: arduino_code.ino     - This files the basic code for the touchless doorbell which is made using the Arduino UNO, Ultrasonic Sensor and Buzzer arduino_interface.py - This is a python file that integrates the code in embedded C and Python connecting the Arduino UNO Board with Face Detection Code face_detection.py    - This file in python contains the python code to identify and box the face using LPBH face_recogniser.py   - The code in this file is responsilbe for recognising the identified face using the haarcascade classifier and also the gTTS module. face_trainer.py      - This file is responsible for training the database used by the haarcascade classifier. video_to_frame.py    - The code in this file is responsible for converting the input video to frames
+The code is divided into multiple files which are explained below:
+-arduino_code.ino     - This files the basic code for the touchless doorbell which is made using the Arduino UNO, Ultrasonic Sensor and Buzzer
+-arduino_interface.py - This is a python file that integrates the code in embedded C and Python connecting the Arduino UNO Board with Face Detection Code
+-face_detection.py    - This file in python contains the python code to identify and box the face using LPBH -face_recogniser.py   - The code in this file is responsilbe for recognising the identified face using the haarcascade classifier and also the gTTS module.
+-face_trainer.py      - This file is responsible for training the database used by the haarcascade classifier.
+-video_to_frame.py    - The code in this file is responsible for converting the input video to frames